UWA-Medical-Physics-Research-Group/turtwig/README.md

 - logging... by default, log using loguru to stderr instead of print?

-- set up github pages for wiki, generate documents using `pdoc`
+- set up github pages for wiki, generate documents using `pdoc` or `sphinx`??
-    - example usage/tutorials for each module
+    - example usage/tutorials
+        - reading dicom files
+        - preprocessing them